Communities

 I recommend editing your question to be that, if that's what it is.
 The thing about a minimal border around two points is still imprecise; if that's an important part of the question, explain a bit more, and otherwise remove it.

-Peter Taylor‭ wrote almost 3 years ago · edited almost 3 years ago
+Peter Taylor‭ wrote about 3 years ago · edited about 3 years ago

 This seems to be getting less clear, not more.
 Take a concrete example: let the two points be $(0, 0)$ and $(0, 1)$.
 What is the "minimal border" if not the line segment $\{(0, t) \mid 0 \le t \le 1\}$?